bytefish/bytefish.de/blog/aspnet_core_odata_frontend.md

 ## Conclusion ##

 I think it was very easy to build an Angular application, that uses an OData-enabled Backend to provide access to the data.
+The Clarity Design components comes with a wide range of high-quality components and has a very versatile Datagrid, that's easy to extend.

+All this leaves you with a good basis for your own adventure with Clarity and OData-enabled Backends.